 The analogy between the debate about substantivalism, and the debate about whether quantum particles are individuals was first explicitly made by Ladyman (1998), but others such as Stachel (2002) and Saunders (2003a and 2003b) have elaborated it.
 However, Pooley (2006) argues that there is no such analogy, or at least not a very deep one, in part because he thinks that there is no metaphysical underdetermination in GR.
 According to him the standard formulations of the theory are ontologically committed to the metric field, and the latter is most naturally interpreted as representing “spacetime structure” (8).

-Others who have discussed structural realism and spacetime include, Dorato (2000) who discusses spacetime and structural realism but rejects OSR, Esfeld and Lam (2008) who argue for moderate ontic structural realism about spacetime, and Bain (2003), who says that: “Conformal structure, for instance, can be realised on many different types of ‘individuals’: manifold points, twisters or multivectors …What is real, the spacetime structuralist will claim, is the structure itself and not the manner in which alternative formalisms instantiate it” (25).
+Others who have discussed structural realism and spacetime include, Dorato (2000) who discusses spacetime and structural realism but rejects OSR, Esfeld and Lam (2008 and 2012) who argue for moderate ontic structural realism about spacetime, and Bain (2003), who says that: “Conformal structure, for instance, can be realised on many different types of ‘individuals’: manifold points, twisters or multivectors …What is real, the spacetime structuralist will claim, is the structure itself and not the manner in which alternative formalisms instantiate it” (25).

 Psillos (1995) argues that any form of structural realism must presuppose a distinction between the form and content of a theory, and/or a distinction between our ability to know the structure and our ability to know the nature of the world.
 Both these distinctions are illusory according to Psillos because the scientific revolution banished mysterious forms and substances that might not be fully describable in structural terms.
 For Psillos, properties in mature science are defined by the laws in which they feature, and “the nature and the structure of a physical entity form a continuum” (1995).
 Hence, for Psillos, structural realism is either false or collapses into traditional realism.
 (This is the response of Richard Braithwaite (1940, 463) to Eddington's structuralism.)
 Similarly, David Papineau argues that “restriction of belief to structural claims is in fact no restriction at all” (Papineau 1996, 12), hence structural realism gains no advantage over traditional realism with the problem of theory change because it fails to make any distinction between parts of theories that should and should not enjoy our ontological commitment.
 Kyle Stanford (2003, 570) also argues that we cannot distinguish the structural claims of theories from their claims about content or natures.